Articles about Jesus Christ

 God Our Provider

-Summary: The story of building the Tabernacle serves as an encouraging example for us today as we colaborate with God in building His church.
+Summary: The story of building the Tabernacle serves as an encouraging example for us today as we collaborate with God in building His church.
 God will provide what we need to finish the job to His specifications!

 God's Power: Our Shield Against Apostasy